specs-cli/specs-cli/templates/generate-feature-code.md

 #### [ ] Step 3.1: UI Components & Styling
 **AI Agent Tasks**:
 - Read `/specs/{{SANITIZED_NAME}}/ui-design.md` thoroughly
+- **Reference QUESTIONS.md** for any developer answers about UI design clarifications or decisions
 - **Document missing UI specifications, unclear design patterns, or incomplete styling guidelines** in ISSUES.md
 - Implement all specified UI components with exact specifications
+- **Apply developer decisions from QUESTIONS.md** for any previously unclear UI requirements
 - **Document any assumed UI behaviors** when specifications are incomplete
 - Apply design patterns, styling guidelines, and responsive design
 - **Log any missing design system specifications** and document the design choices made